 Constables are optional officers.
+Constables are independently elected county officials.
+See AG OP 78-153 (March 31, 1978).
+Their jurisdiction is county wide.
 In counties where they exist, they all may serve civil process.
 In some counties, designated by narrow population class in the general law at T.C.A. § 8-10-108(b), the constable has law enforcement powers and, therefore, may enforce the criminal laws of this state.
 T.C.A. § 8-10-109.

 A county legislative body may, by adopting a resolution by two-thirds majority vote at two consecutive meetings, abolish the office of constable for that county or set the term of office for the constable at either two or four years.
 Any change would not be effective until the end of the current term being served by the constable.
 T.C.A. § 8-10-101.

-Also, a county legislative body may, by adopting a resolution by a two-thirds vote at two consecutive meetings of the county legislative body, remove the law enforcement powers exercised by the constables of the county.
+A county legislative body may also, by adopting a resolution by a two-thirds vote at two consecutive meetings of the county legislative body, remove the law enforcement powers exercised by the constables of the county.
 Such action by the county legislative body to remove the law enforcement powers of constables will apply to constables elected to office following the expiration of the term of office of constables in office at the time the action is taken by the county legislative body.
 T.C.A. § 8-10-109.
 Note: Some exceptions apply.

 In addition to these optional procedures, several counties, by population class exceptions, are exempt from portions of the constable law or have abolished the office of constable entirely.
 The specific statute should be consulted for provisions applicable to each individual county.
 T.C.A. § 8-10-101 et seq.